ome/omero-install/linux/test/README.md

     PGVER=pg95 ./docker-build.sh ubuntu1404_nginx
     docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_ubuntu1404_nginx

-Note that you do not need to specify the version when running the Ubuntu/Debian image.
+Note that you do not need to specify the version when running the ubuntu/Debian image.

 The supported values are:
-pg94, pg95
+pg94 (default), pg95

-If you do not want to install Postgres set PGVER to nopg
+If you do not want to install Postgres set PGVER to nopg.

+To add a new Postgres version, update the following files `step01_centos6_pg_deps.sh`, `step01_centos7_pg_deps.sh`, `step01_debian8_pg_deps.sh`, `step01_ubuntu1404_pg_deps.sh` and update this README.md.

 Configuring Ice
 ---------------